-22 Leading Veterans and Military Service Organizations submitted a public comment to the US Education Department thanking the Education Department for moving forward with a process to ensure totally and permanently disabled (“TPD”) veterans’ legal right to loan forgiveness is honored.
-The letter also requests the Department keep the process running smoothly and alert Veterans and Military Organizations, given media reports of a delay, alert veterans to the state tax implications, and – most important – make whole those veterans who were wrongly put in default on loans that should have been forgiven, impacting their VA benefits, tax refunds, and access to credit.
+22 leading Veterans and Military Service Organizations submitted a public comment to the US Education Department thanking the Education Department for moving forward with a process to ensure totally and permanently disabled (“TPD”) veterans’ legal right to loan forgiveness is honored.
+The letter also requested the Department keep the process running smoothly and alert Veterans and Military Organizations of any delays, given media reports of a delay; alert veterans to the state tax implications; and – most important – make whole those veterans who were wrongly put in default on loans that should have been forgiven, impacting their VA benefits, tax refunds, and access to credit.

 January 27, 2020

 US Education Department

 Washington, D.C.
 20202-2241